 - Everything covered by Parts A and B;

 - Likely will cover prescription drugs; and

 - Possibly additional benefits or services (like hearing, vision, and dental services) depending on the private health plan you choose.

 Because Medicare Advantage plans are provided by private insurers, costs will vary between plans.
 The federal government pays these insurers a fixed amount per month, but consumers still have to pay the following:

-- Additional Annual Deductible: Some plans may charge an additional annual deductible, but only few plans do this; and
+- Additional Annual Deductible: Some plans may charge an additional annual deductible, and

 - Co-Insurance/Co-Pay: Varies plan-to-plan depending on the coverage.